acousticrobot/web-16/_pages/toki-pona/lesson-11.md

 But every once in a while it can't be helped, especially when working both with a possessive and descriptive grouping:

- - len pi jan pi lon anpa ma li jaki.
+{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso11_14.jpg" caption="len pi jan pi lon anpa ma li jaki." %}

 The best thing to do in these cases is to first establish how large you need to draw the innermost glyphs.
 If you start working from the subject down to the period, you are almost assured of hitting a point where it is simply to tight inside the second nested pi.

 The other thing to do is to try several orientations for both goose necks, and try and vary the orientations for better visual flow.

 ### pi'ing in the wild

 I encourage you to search out uses of pi in sitelen sitelen by myself and others to get a good sense of how it works when found within larger sitelen blocks.
 The best example I've constructed is probably the [lipu lawa pi esun kama]({% post_url 2012-08-02-lipu-lawa-pi-esun-kama %}) which contains 15 _pi_ glyphs in total, including a nested pair and one used in linear isolation.
 Take a look at this altered image which highlights all of them, and then take another look at the original and see if you can spot them in the crowd.

  - lipu lawa pi esun kama